rg572/AddingMachine/README.md

     }
 }
 ```
+This is the class that requires spaces between every item in the string, so `( 4 + 5 )` which allows the evaluator to perform the complete calculation.

 You should also translate the `Stack.java` class to typescript as well.
-I've given you an example.
+I've given you an example of a stack in typescript.
 Can you make yours better?

 You might wish to apply all your new fancy skills from doing the [YouAreEllClient](https://github.com/Zipcoder/ZCW-MesoLab-YouAreEllClient) lab.